-To compute the density profiles, we first rebin our background-subtracted surface-brightness profiles to ensure a minimum of 200 counts per bin and a detection significance of at least 3σ , to reach sufficient statistics in each bin.
-We use the procedure of Kriss et al. (1983) to deproject the observed profiles, and the PSPC response to convert the observed count rates into emission measure, through the normalization of the MEKAL model (see Eckert et al. 2011a, for details), which is proportional to the emission measure.
-To this aim, we assume that the spectrum of our sources is described by an absorbed MEKAL model with N_H fixed to the 21cm value (Kalberla et al. 2005), abundance fixed to $0.3Z{\odot}$, and the temperature profiles adopted from the literature (see Table 3), and fold the model with the PSPC response.
-The conversion from PSPC R3-7 count rate to emission measure is then inferred.
-Beyond the limit of the temperature profiles, the temperature of the outermost annulus is used.
-We note that the conversion from PSPC count rate to emission measure is largely insensitive to the temperature: between 2 and 8 keV the conversion factor changes at most by 4%.
-Once converted into the MEKAL normalization, we infer the density profiles, assuming spherical symmetry and constant density into each shell.
+To compute the density profiles, we first rebinned our background-subtracted surface-brightness profiles to ensure a minimum of 200 counts per bin and a detection significance of at least 3σ , to reach sufficient statistics in each bin.
+We used the procedure of Kriss et al. (1983) to deproject the observed profiles, and the PSPC response to convert the observed count rates into emission measure, through the normalization of the MEKAL model (see Eckert et al. 2011a, for details), which is proportional to the emission measure.
+We assumed that the spectrum of our sources is described by an absorbed MEKAL model with N_H fixed to the 21cm value (Kalberla et al. 2005) and abundance fixed to $0.3Z{\odot}$.
+We used temperature profiles from the literature (see Table 3) and interpolated them onto the same grid as the SB profiles.
+The resulting model was then folded with the PSPC response, and the conversion from PSPC R3-7 count rate to emission measure was inferred.
+Beyond the limit of the temperature profiles, the temperature of the outermost annulus was used.
+We note that the conversion from PSPC count rate to emission measure is highly insensitive to the temperature; between 2 and 8 keV, the conversion factor changes at most by 4%.
+Once converted into the MEKAL normalization, we inferred the density profiles, assuming spherical symmetry and constant density into each shell.